 The Charter School aims to provide all students in our school significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps while abiding by guidelines within the Elementary and Secondary Education Act ("ESEA").
 The Charter School staff recognizes a partnership with families is essential to meet this goal.
 Our stance on Parent and Family Engagement leverages and promotes active involvement of all families as partners with schools to ensure student success.
-As the Charter School receives Title I, Part A funds, OGCS will cooperatively develop/review a parent and family engagement policy in accordance with ESSA § 1116 and 20 U.S. Code § 6318.
+As the Charter School receives Title I, Part A funds, OGCS has cooperatively developed a parent and family engagement policy in accordance with ESSA § 1116 and 20 U.S. Code § 6318.
+This policy is available on the school website or upon request.